Skip to product information

 Originally, it was an item that was worn as a set with a belly wrap and hakama, but after the war in Japan, it came to be worn as a casual Japanese-style shirt.

 In addition to festival attire, koiguchi shirts have also been worn as uniforms at izakayas.
-In recent years, they have come to be coordinated with denim as well, as they go well with indigo-dyed belly wraps and other items.
+In recent years, they have come to be coordinated with denim because they go well with indigo-dyed belly wraps and other items.

 The shoulders are connected directly from the back to form the front.